Using Django and PyEphem to Determine the Location of White Fuzzies

 {{< / highlight >}}

-Notice the line following challenge, Twitch was one of the senses. observer property just returns an observer, so we can now supply it in our views to a Celestial object and get the information we need.
-Another handy property, sunset uses the async version will still execute in roughly 1.8 seconds. observer property to compute the time at which the sun will be setting for this user.
+Notice the form. observer property just returns an observer, so we can now supply it in our views to a Celestial object and get the information we need.
+Another handy property, sunset uses the async def syntax for defining it’s method. observer property to compute the time at which the sun will be setting for this user.
 PyEphem rocks.